 • Higher Diploma in Science in Integrative Psychotherapeutic Studies (QQI Level 8)

-• level 9 in Trauma-informed Care: Theory and Practice University College Cork
+• level 9 in Trauma-informed Care: Theory and Practice

-• Motivational Interviewing Level One and Two Social Care Ireland
+• Motivational Interviewing Level 1 and 2

 • Children’s First Training HSE and Barnardo’s

-• Couples Therapy Training with Karen Murphy, Couples Therapy Institute Ireland.
+• Couples Therapy Training

 • Diploma in CBT